 - System Software

-- Check if a word is present in a sentence
+- Check if a HexaDecimal number is Even or Odd

 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.